Kelling: Geography

-St. Mary's Church
+St Mary's Church

-Kelling's parish church is dedicated to Saint Mary and dates from the medieval period.
-St. Mary's is located on 'The Street' and has been Grade II listed since 1960.
+Kelling's Church of England parish church is dedicated to St Mary and dates from the medieval period.
+St Mary's is located on 'The Street' and has been Grade II listed since 1960.
 The church is open twice a month for Sunday service.

-St. Mary's holds a font dating from the Fifteenth Century and holds stained-glass windows from the same period depicting various female saints.
-There is also a stained-glass window from the 1930s designed by Harry Mileham which depicts Saint Francis and a set of royal arms from the reign of King George III which may be earlier.
+St Mary's holds a font dating from the Fifteenth Century and has stained-glass windows from the same period depicting various female saints.
+There is also a stained-glass window from the 1930s designed by Harry Mileham which depicts Saint Francis of Assisi and the royal arms from the reign of King George III which may be earlier.

 Amenities

-The village has a reading room, which is now a book shop, gallery and tea-room.
+The village has a reading room, which is now a book shop, gallery and tea room.
 There is a small Victorian school house built in 1876 and opened October 1877, still in use as a primary school today on the coastal side of the A149 just opposite the reading room.

 Governance

 Kelling is part of the electoral ward of Coastal for local elections and is part of the district of North Norfolk.

-The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.
+The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone since 2024.